 EKU Libraries do not intentionally circulate textbooks adopted for use in classes currently taught at the university.
 However, a small collection of reserve textbooks ("Textbook Reserve") are maintained in order to provide limited, library-use-only access.

-In this document, a "textbook" is defined as a book published for the academic market, often in multiple editions, and usually including pedagogical features such as exercises, learning objectives, and supplementary material.
+A "textbook" is defined as a book published for the academic market, often in multiple editions, and usually including pedagogical features such as exercises, learning objectives, and supplementary material.

 It is the responsibility of students to acquire their own textbooks, but there are many circumstances in which students need to be able to reference these materials at the library: